HEMKUND SAHIB AND THE VALLEY OF FLOWERS EXPERIENCE

 Thanks to Samarth and the group for the splendid experience that I had on this complete trek.
 I planned to explore the valley of flowers and came to learn that Hemkund Sahib will be covered along with this trip as well.
 I did some researches on the spot to visit while attending the office.
 It was my first distance outing along with the team and neither was I well acquainted with anyone, who was a part of this outing.

 So the journey begins on 10th August 2016.
 We had booked a midnight train for Rishikesh.
 We managed to reach early in the morning to the Rishikesh bus stand.
 I was introduced to the Team.
 We waited an hour or so for the other slot to reach.
-Our organizers had booked 2 tempo travellers for the strength of 26 people.
-After few formalities, we sat on our respective traveller to start the journey.
+Our organizers had booked 2 tempo travelers for the strength of 26 people.
+After a few formalities, we sat on our respective traveler to start the journey.

 11th August 2016

 We embarked upon our next destination which was - Joshimath.
 It was approximately 09 hours’ of a drive.
 As I looked out of the window, the serene beauty of the way towards Joshimath, left me mesmerized.
 The flora & fauna of the complete natural diaspora was making me remind of William Wordsworth’s Poetry.
 It was an unbelievable journey comprising the beautiful Panch Prayags, Mighty Mountains but the dreadful roads all the way towards Joshimath.
 Seeing the Himalayas for the first time was a joyous experience.
 We halted twice or thrice for the breakfast lunch and snacks.

 We reached Joshimath at 8:00 pm and took our respective rooms at the hotel.
 We all were tired, yet excited.
 We had a good dinner and slept early.

 12th August 2016